AliExpress is the international arm of the Chinese retailing giant AliBaba, aiming to challenge online giants like Amazon and eBay.

 Scammers reel you in with the promise of a once-in-a-lifetime deal (this is one of the strategies used in the recent spate of eBay fraud ).
 Check other sites to see what the going rate is for whatever you want to buy, to make sure that the price on AliExpress isn’t far too low.
 If it is extremely low, you’re probably buying a counterfeit product or being set up for a scam.
 For non-branded goods, savings of up to 75% compared to a high street retail store are not unusual.

 Escrow protects you in a number of ways.
 First, your credit card details aren’t given to the seller, so you don’t have to worry about them stealing your identity, or going on a shopping spree with your card .
 Second, the payment isn’t released to the seller until you’ve confirmed that you’ve received your purchase.
 So if you get scammed, you can just get an easy refund from AliExpress, and not have to go through the long, painful, and probably hopeless refund process with the seller.

 If a seller has a bad reputation for defrauding buyers, there will likely be evidence in their feedback and reviews.
 Be wary of sellers with any mentions of not delivering or sending sub-par goods.
 In the time I’ve spent on AliExpress, I’ve seen mostly positive reviews, and I’ve never had a problem getting what I’ve ordered.
 But it’s still important to be on the lookout.

-When it comes down to it, the evidence says that shopping on AliExpress is indeed safe, as long as you’re careful, and this is the case with any other online marketplace where also you need to think about how you can move beyond online reviews and shop smarter .
+The evidence suggests that shopping on AliExpress is indeed safe.
+However, be careful and be realistic.
+This is the same for any other online marketplace where also you need to think about how you can move beyond online reviews and shop smarter .
 Some, like Amazon, offer you more protections than others, but if you’re willing to pay attention to what you’re doing to save a lot of money, AliExpress is a fantastic option.
 Have the same questions about Wish?
 Check out our guide on how to shop safely on Wish.